Data Processing Agreement

 4. Sub-Processors

-The Controller provides general written authorization for the Processor to engage the following Sub-Processors.
-The Processor shall impose equivalent data protection obligations on all Sub-Processors by way of contract.
+Depending on the engagement and configuration, the Processor may use the following categories of Sub-Processors.
+A current engagement-specific list should be confirmed before execution of a binding DPA.
+The Processor shall impose equivalent data protection obligations on applicable Sub-Processors by way of contract.

 |---|---|---|